pivotal/docs-tas-adapter/install.md

    - `DEFAULT-APP-DOMAIN` is the domain that you want to use for automatically configured application routes.
    - `APP-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for applications deployed using the Application Service Adapter.
    - `APP-TLS-SECRET-NAMESPACE` is the namespace containing the application TLS secret.
    - `APP-REGISTRY-CREDENTIALS-USERNAME` is the username used to access the registry, or the reserved keyword indicating service account JSON.
-Example: `_json_key`.
+For example, `_json_key`.
    - `APP-REGISTRY-CREDENTIALS-PASSWORD` is the password used to access the registry, or service account JSON.
-Example: `{\"type\": \"service_account\", \"project_id\": \"my-gcr-project-id\"...}\` for the GCP service account.
+For example, `{\"type\": \"service_account\", \"project_id\": \"my-gcr-project-id\"...}\` for the GCP service account.
    - `APP-REGISTRY-HOSTNAME` is the hostname of the registry to be used for app packages and droplets.
 This value should be the same as the server name in a `dockerconfigjson` Kubernetes secret.
 Examples: `gcr.io`, `demo.goharbor.io`, `https://index.docker.io/v1`.
-   - `APP-REGISTRY-PATH-DROPLETS` is the path to the directory or project in the app registry where Application Service Adapter uploads droplets (runnable application images).
+   - `APP-REGISTRY-PATH-DROPLETS` is the path to the directory or project in the app registry where Application Service Adapter uploads droplets, such as runnable application images.
 This value should not include the registry hostname itself.
-Example: `tas-adapter/droplets`.
+For example, `tas-adapter/droplets`.
-   - `APP-REGISTRY-PATH-PACKAGES` is the is the path to the directory or project in the app registry where Application Service Adapter uploads packages (application source code).
+   - `APP-REGISTRY-PATH-PACKAGES` is the is the path to the directory or project in the app registry where Application Service Adapter uploads packages, such as application source code.
 This value should not include the registry hostname itself.
-Example: `tas-adapter/packages`.
+For example, `tas-adapter/packages`.

    See optional values in the following example.
 For more information, see the Tanzu CLI output.